madmacaques/madmacaquespress/source/_posts/Learning-3D-modeling.md

 Interesting fact of the week: camera manipulation to move around the object and space uses the same terms as used in cinematic directing.
 So if you already know dolly, track, tumble, frame, you are set!

-The first image is what I have so far.
+This is what I have so far.
 Week 3 class is tonight so we'll see what kind of feedback I get.

+{% asset_img basic-book-model.png %}